swappyison/JiocinemaDownloader/README.md

 5. Choose which format to download
 6. enjoy!

-NOTE: access token gets expired after every 15 minutes so you need to edit the python file for a fresh token everytime.
+NOTE: access token gets expired after every 15 minutes so you need to get a fresh token everytime.